10+2 (TV series): The Magical Night

-In 2000, Miquel Pujol created a 45-minute Christmas Special movie title "10+2: La Noche Mágica", where Infinite goes on a winter adventure after an embarrassing moment during Christmas preparations.
+In 2000, Miquel Pujol created a 45-minute Christmas Special movie titled 10+2: La Nit Màgica, where Infinite goes on a winter adventure after an embarrassing moment during Christmas preparations.

 The Great Secret

-In 2001, Miquel Pujol created an 85-minute movie titled "10+2: El Gran Secreto" starring Milesima and the new teacher Zenobia.
+In 2001, Miquel Pujol created an 85-minute movie titled 10+2: El Gran Secreto starring Milesima and the new teacher Zenobia.
 It was nominated in the fifteenth edition of the Goya Awards in the category of best animated film.

 Letters and Pirates

-In 2005, a 47-minute movie was made titled "10+2: Cartes i Pirates", where Milesima as Captain Red Braid takes Infinite and the ten numbers on pirate voyage to find the treasure trove of Rocky Head Island.
+In 2005, a 47-minute movie was made titled 10+2: Cartes i Pirates, where Milesima as Captain Red Braid takes Infinite and the ten numbers on pirate voyage to find the treasure trove of Rocky Head Island.